Life in Your Early 60s Survey

 What we asked

 In your interview, we asked you about, among other things, your partner, your children and other people you live with as family circumstances can have a huge impact on our lives.
 We also asked about your employment and preparations for retirement.
-As part of the interview, you may have been asked to complete a series of assessments that look at your memory, concentration, and other aspects of cognitive ability.

 After your interview, if you agreed to a health visit, a healthcare professional took measures of your weight, waist and hip circumference, blood pressure, balance and your walking pace.
-We also asked your permission to take a small blood sample to test for levels of cholesterol, glycated haemoglobin, triglycerides and C-reactive protein (CRP).
+We also asked your permission to take a small blood sample to test for levels of cholesterol, glycated haemoglobin, triglycerides and C-reactive protein.

 Related downloads